Lpaladini90/EventTrackerProject/README.md

 <li>
 While creating the Event Track Project, it help fortify my knowledge of the REST api creation that we learned while in class.
 I had some trouble understanding the syntax's I needed to user to complete operations.
 After figuring out everything correctly, I tried to find a hunt by a specific species and by keyword, which gave me some issues while trying it and will need to request help as its giving me a casting error that doesn't make sense.
 Im hoping the more we do RESTful services I will start to understand this more.

+ Angular was a bit rough- the type script is a bit hard for me to get to as there are so many options of things I can do and want to do but finding the best way to implement what I want it to do exactly is what I'm having a difficult time with.
+I believe with more experience I will be able to really make use of angular.
 </li>

 <p align="right">(<a href="#top">back to top</a>)</p>